vehicle-lang/tutorial/src/chapters/5-exporting-to-ITPs.md

 # Exercises

+We will use symbols (⭑), (⭑⭑) and (⭑⭑⭑) to rate exercise difficulty: *easy, moderate and hard*.

 **Note**: While some of the instructions and examples in these exercises reference Rocq for consistency, you can complete them using your preferred ITP backend (Agda, Imandra, or Isabelle).

-## Exercise 1 (*): Export the Wind Controller Specification
+## Exercise #1 (⭑): Export the Wind Controller Specification

-Navigate to the `examples/windController` directory in the repository.
+Navigate to the `chapter-5/chapter-code` directory of the [tutorial repository](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-5/chapter-code).
 We will run a verification using the Marabou verifier to produce the verification cache, then export it:

 1. Run the verification command to generate the cache:
    ```bash